ronitrex/TravellingSalesman/README.md

 ![](./readme/result26.png)

 ## Multi-threaded Solution
-Mutex is introduced to deal with threads trying to access the same data concurrently.
-This way the race conditions are avoided.
+*Mutex* is introduced to deal with threads trying to access the same data concurrently. *Race conditions* are avoided this way.
 All threads share the workload leading to massive improvements in performance.

 ![](./readme/input29parallel.gif)